-That last point is, unfortunately, the one that most homeowners run into.
-Make no mistake—a refrigerant leak is one of the most serious air conditioning problems that you may encounter with your system.
-Not only will a low refrigerant charge put your comfort and your budget at risk, but continuing to run an air conditioner that is low on refrigerant can result in serious damage to your system.
+Unfortunately, that last point is the one that most homeowners run into.
+A refrigerant leak is one of the most serious air conditioning problems that you may encounter with your system.
+Not only will a low refrigerant charge put your comfort and your budget at risk, but continuing to run an air conditioner that is low on refrigerant can result in severe damage to your system.
 Given the opportunity, it can even ruin your compressor.
 In such cases, a full AC replacement is usually the result.

 What Function Does the Refrigerant in My Air Conditioner Serve?

 A vitally important one.
 Without refrigerant, your central air conditioning system would literally be useless.
 Refrigerant is a heat transfer fluid.
 It is able to change its physical state with ease, from a gas to a liquid, and back again.
 When refrigerant is evaporated in the evaporator coil, it draws heat out of the air passing over that coil.
 That refrigerant then goes outdoors, where it is compressed and releases its heat.
 The cycle continues until desired temperatures are met in your home.

 How Do I Know if I Have a Leak?